5/5 (2)

 Bikes available on this tour, and included in the tour cost (reserved in advance at the time of booking):

-• Hybrid touring bikes, Trek FX3 model
+• Standard touring bikes, Trek FX3 model

 Bikes available on this tour for an additional fee (reserved in advance at the time of booking):